What will happen after you have been referred?

 - If you are unable to come, it is very important that you let us know as soon as possible so that we can give your appointment to someone else.
 Late cancellations cannot be offered to another patient leading to a wasted appointment.

 We strive to see patients within 18 weeks.
 The initial contact may be with a genetic counsellor or genetic information nurse.
 You will either get a telephone call or receive an appointment by post for you to come straight to the clinic.
 In certain circumstances we may arrange to visit you at home.
 In this appointment you will be able to tell us your view of the referral and what questions you would like us to try and answer.
 To help to give you accurate information there will also be a detailed discussion about any relevant medical and family history.
 Sometimes at this appointment information about a genetic condition and the options available will be given and genetic tests may be carried out.
-Depending on the type of genetic test, due to the processes, it can take around 6 to 8 weeks to be completed.
+The time taken to complete a genetic test will vary depending on what has been offered.
+Genetic testing is becoming increasingly complex as our understanding of the genetic causes of health issues improves over time.
+We would often look at tens or hundreds of genes at once (known as a 'panel test').
+Your clinician can tell you how long they expect your test/your child's test to take and make a plan for how you will contacted about any results.
+It is not unusual for it to be several months until testing is complete and a result is available.

 An appointment with a specialist genetic doctor is always needed if a medical examination is required to try to make a diagnosis of a genetic condition.
-At this appointment the doctor will review the information you gave to the genetic counsellor and they may ask to examine you.
+At this appointment the doctor will review the information you gave to the genetic counsellor/genetic information nurse and they may ask to examine you.
 Sometimes it is necessary for the doctor to gather more information or to arrange tests.

 What family details are helpful?